-An ET will notify parties of a final hearing by way of a formal notice.
+An employment tribunal will notify parties of a final hearing by way of a formal notice.
 The length of the final hearing will be dependent on the complexity of the issues and the number of witnesses giving evidence.

 At the final hearing, the case will normally be heard by an employment judge (who is legally qualified and either a barrister or solicitor) alone.
 If the case is one of discrimination, in addition to an employment judge there will normally be two wing members: one will usually have a union background and the other member human resources background.
 Decisions are made between the employment judge and the two wing members.
 A decision does not have to unanimous and indeed the employment judge can be outvoted.
 In certain cases, an employment judge may sit alone (i.e. without wing members).

-An ET may either on its own initiative or on the application of a party list the case for a preliminary hearing to determine certain preliminary issues.
+An employment tribunal may either on its own initiative or on the application of a party list the case for a preliminary hearing to determine certain preliminary issues.

-What happens if the employment tribunal claim is successfully?
+What happens if the employment tribunal claim is successful?